 Time Your Discussions Appropriately

-If they say something in passing that is concerning, take it in and as long as it doesn’t involve their safety at the moment, then when the time is right, bring it up later after you’ve had time to reflect on what was mentioned.
+If they say something in passing that is concerning, take it in and as long as it doesn’t involve their safety at the moment.
+Then, when the time is right, bring it up later after you’ve had time to reflect on what was mentioned.
+Raising teens requires a lot of mental awareness and consideration.

 Thank Your Teen